-32. If identified for additional targeted support and improvement pursuant to Section 1111(d)(2)(C), the school developed and implemented a plan to improve student outcomes that also identified resource inequities to be addressed through implementation of such plan.
+- 34. If identified this school year for additional targeted support and improvement pursuant to Section 1111(d)(2)(C), the school will develop and implement a plan to improve student outcomes that also identifies resource inequities to be addressed through implementation of such plan.

 - o Yes

 - o No

 - N/A

-Attachment Name Description Associated Item(s) Attachment Name Description Associated item(s)
+Attachment Name Description Associated Item(s) CONTRACTOR and each and all arms as

-2023-2024 Phase Three: Comprehensive School Improvement Plan_11222023_12:04
+2024-2025 Phase Three: Comprehensive School Improvement Plan_11152024_10:55

-2023-2024 Phase Three: Comprehensive School Improvement Plan
+2024-2025 Phase Three: Comprehensive School Improvement Plan

-5907 Taylor Mill Rd Covington, Kentucky, 41015 United States of America
+5907 Taylor Mill Rd Covington, Kentucky, 41015 United States of America Taylor Mill Elementary School